ElvisWang2010/WROFE-2025/README.md

 imu_node.py: Balance and lap counting

-We like to think of our navigator node as a multi state machine.
+We like to think of our navigator node as a multi-state machine.
 It has 5 drive states and 3 pillar states.
 The 5 drive states are as follows:
 1. Button: Wait for button press before starting.
 2. Start: Escape from parking lot.
-3. Navigate: Main part of challenge, navigate 3 laps around track.
+3. Navigate: The main part of challenge, navigate 3 laps around the track.
-4. Park: Go into parking lot.
+4. Park: Go into the parking lot.
 5. Stop: Stop all movement and nodes.

-Since the navigator node is the main file controller the robot.
-It must communicate with the other nodes with subscribers and publishers to coordinate current drive and button states.
+Since the navigator node is the main for controlling the robot, it must communicate with the other nodes with subscribers and publishers to coordinate current drive and button states.
 ```
 self.create_subscription(Image, '/image_raw', self.camera_callback, 10)
 self.create_subscription(Float32, '/imu_angle', self.imu_callback, 10)